Limpster/Fallout76LanguageChanger/README.md

 1. Download the bat-file above and save the file where you think it might be a good place to store it :)
 2. open the batfile with a Texteditor of your choice and make the required changes in the configuration inside of the bat-file (configuration explained below)
 3. save your changes in your bat-file
-4. double click the bat file, that's it!
+4. double click the bat file, and you did it!
+You found the G.E.C.K. and future generations will survive thanks to your contribution to the wasteland

 Further options will be explained below.

-### (Optional) How do I use this thing of I added Fallout 76 as non-Steam Game?
+### (Optional) How do I use this thing if I added Fallout 76 as non-Steam Game?
 Method 1:
 I assume that you already added the game to Steam via UWPHook.exe, so you have it appear in your Library with a nice Icon and Header.
 If not: head over to [UWPHook](https://github.com/BrianLima/UWPHook) and follow the instructions.
 Method 2: